hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0230
 Finally seeing the wind turn, a little more towards the north.
 This permits us to do more easting.
 We need to keep heading that way to catch some of that sweet Pacific High breeze!
 The wind we've got is from a passing low, as usual, and won't last, but at this point we'll take what we can get.

 We're steering from inside, as it is getting colder.
-Devine found a sweet spot with ropes that permits us to do little do no steering tonight.
+Devine found a sweet spot with ropes that permits us to do little to no steering tonight.

 ##### 5h30
 Pino is bashing to weather.
 The waves aren't too crazy, but I worry about them still.
 Pino's bow slams into the sea every now and then, and I can hear the anchor rattling.
 I hope I tied it down well this time, as retrieving it now would be dangerous.
 We are pointing east right now.
 I never thought we'd have to chase storms to get wind.
 Walking inside is difficult, we have to move carefully.
 Going to the bathroom is an interesting experience when bashing, since ours is at the bow.
 It's hard to focus on our business when we struggle to keep our butts down and bodies straight.